 Vascular Imaging (In Vivo and Ex Vivo with AltaBlu)

 AltaBlu Prime is a proprietary radiopaque vascular casting agent used to image vasculature using microCT and 3D vasculature in whole animal and organ level angiogenesis in tumors and implants.
-Use in preclinical disease models such as neurodegeneration, stroke, and cancer.
 Obtain segmentation, calculation, and visualization of vessel and radius and density.
-View a deeper branch-by-branch analysis of branch radius, length, vessel branching fraction, and tortuosity with characterization of vessel properties.
+View a deeper branch-by-branch analysis of branch radius, length, vessel branching fraction, and tortuosity with characterization of vessel properties

 We specialize in the application of imaging in drug research and have experience working in multiple therapeutic areas.
 Our mission is to be a scientific partner to our sponsoring companies who benefit from our services for the rapid collection of data and advancement of their programs.